gwu-libraries/vivo-docker/README.md

 ### tomcat app:

 * Complete control is available over VIVO's runtime properties.
-At the very least, your domain must be provided in `container.sh`.
+At the very least, your domain must be provided as the MYDOMAIN environment variable.
 Additional runtime properties can be overridden by providing as environment variables.
 See tomcat/prop_util/prop_util.py.
+* Tomcat's memory can be set using the CATALINA_OPTS environment variable.
 * Starting up the VIVO application in Tomcat takes a long time.
 As in several excruciating minutes.
 * Once the VIVO application is running, you will be required to change the root password.
 The default username is "vivo_root@yourinstitution.edu" and password is "rootPassword".
 * VIVO performs a series of smoke tests when starting up.
 You may be warned if SMTP is not available for sending email.